 How To Make Vegan Pumpkin Brownies

-I promise that making this vegan pumpkin brownies recipe has never been easier!
+I promise that making pumpkin brownies vegan has never been easier!

 All you have to do is use a hand mixer to combine your wet ingredients which are your coconut oil, pumpkin puree, nut butter and vanilla extract.

 Then you combine the wet and dry ingredients and use a wooden spoon to combine and fold the mixture together.

 Do not add the chocolate chips until after the wet and dry ingredients are mixed together well.
 Again, if you are going keto, you can use Lily’s baking chips instead of chocolate for keto pumpkin brownies.

 After this, fold in your chocolate chips until they are evenly combined and distributed throughout the pumpkin brownie dough.